CyVerse-learning-materials/learning-materials-home/docs/vice/quick-jupyter.md

 Any new data in the `/home/jovyan/work/data/outputs` directory will begin copying back to your folder at this time.

-Any input data which you added when the app started using the conventional launch feature will not be copied.
+Any input data which you added when the app started using the conventional launch feature will *not* be copied.

 !!!
 Warning

-  VICE apps only run for a pre-determined amount of time, typically between 4 and 48 hours.
+  VICE apps run for a pre-determined amount of time, typically between 4 and 48 hours.
-  If you have opted for email notifications from DE, then you 'll get a notification 1 day before and 1 hour before the app gets terminated.
+  If you have opted for email notifications from DE, then you'll get a notification 1 day before and another 1 hour before the app gets terminated.
-  If you want to extend the time, find your analysis and then click the hour glass icon which automatically extends the app run time.
+ To extend the time, go to your analysis and click the hour glass icon which automatically extends the app run time.